AlexanderSWilliams/Anti-IP-License/README.md

 **Reciprocity**

-If the action "You offer to license a particular right" is a Restricted Action in a given jurisdiction, then You may only offer to license that right in that jurisdiction by Publicly Licensing Your IP under this document.
-If You offer to license that right in any other way, then Your permissions Require You ensure that no one can reasonably believe that license is not void.

-You may only offer to assign a right to a) People in a jurisdiction that does not recognize the action "You offer to assign the right" as a Restricted Action or b) to a Person has Publicly Licensed their IP under this document.
-If You offer to assign that right to any other Person, then Your permissions Require You ensure that Person cannot reasonably believe they were or will be assigned the right.

-**Requirement to Publicly License IP**

 If You perform a Publicly Restricted Action, a Commercially Restricted Action, or a Judicial Action, then Your rights Require that You a) Publicly License Your IP under this document and b) notify the Licensors with a copy of or link to a Public Notice you issued via the contact information they provided in a Public Notice.

 **Multilateral Contract**